Remote Employee Monitoring: Leveraging Technology for Success

 What role does data protection play in monitoring employees in the workplace?

 Data protection is crucial in monitoring workplace employees because it is based on data processing.
 Consent is required for the collection of personal data.
-Companies are obliged to present all measures relating to monitoring employees transparently and take paragraph § 26 BDSG into account.
+Companies must present all measures relating to monitoring employees transparently and consider paragraph § 26 BDSG.